sugeerth/BrainModulyzer/README.md

-	#For macs switch to macports python for installation (as installation libraries are in macports):
+	#For mac switch to macports python for installation (as installation libraries are in macports):
 	sudo port install python27
 	port select --list python
 	sudo port select --set python python27